cas-bigdatalab/pidb/README.md

 # pidb

-πdb is a graph database with unstructured data support
+πdb is a graph database with unstructured data support, former of PandaDB.